gscontras/ESSLLI-2016/chapters/1-introduction.md

 ~~~~

 > **Exercise:** Check the speaker's behavior for a blue square.

+We now have a model of the generative process of an utterance.
+With this in hand, we can now imagine a listener who thinks about this kind of speaker.

 The pragmatic listener $$L_{1}$$ computes the probability of a state $$s$$ given some utterance $$u$$.
 By reasoning about the speaker $$S_{1}$$, this probability is proportional to the probability that $$S_{1}$$ would choose to utter $$u$$ to communicate about the state $$s$$, together with the prior probability of $$s$$ itself.
 In other words, to interpret an utterance, the pragmatic listener considers the process that *generated* the utterance in the first place.